Frigyes Karinthy: Life and work

 Karinthy was born into a bourgeois family in Budapest.
 His family was originally Jewish but converted to Lutheranism shortly before he was born.
 He started his writing career as a journalist and remained a writer of short, humorous blurbs until his death.
 He rose to instant fame in 1912 with the publication of his literary parodies called Here's How YOU Write (Így írtok ti) in which he parodied the style of his fellow authors.
 He expanded the collection continuously during the following years.
 Among his early works, his collection of short stories from school life, Please Sir!
 (Tanár úr, kérem, 1916) also stands out for its grasp of the trials and tribulations of the average schoolboy.
 Karinthy was an admirer of H. G. Wells.
 In addition to translating Wells' The Country of the Blind and The Sea Lady into Hungarian, Karinthy's own fiction was influenced by Wells.
 Another popular highlight is his translation of A. A. Milne's Winnie the Pooh, that made it a cult book in Hungary.
+His translations are actually collaborations with her sister, Emilia.
+Frigyes didn't speak any languages besides Hungarian while Emilia spoke about 15-20 and she created raw translations which Frigyes rewrote according to the grandson of Frigyes.
+Emilia suffered from severe mental health problems and most people wasn't even aware of her existence and there are no known photos of her.
+Her diminutive name was Mici which can be found in the Hungarian title of Winnie the Pooh: Micimackó.

 From World War I, his writing became more serious and engaged, though never leaving a satirical bent.
 Karinthy cited Jonathan Swift as a major influence: from this arose the novel Voyage to Faremido (Utazás Faremidóba, 1916) and its sequel, Capillaria (1921).
 Many of his novels and stories also deal with the difficulties of relationships between men and women, partly due to his unhappy second marriage.

 Karinthy had a brain tumor for which he was operated upon in Stockholm in 1936 by Herbert Olivecrona.
 He describes this experience in his autobiographical novel, Journey Round my Skull, (Utazás a koponyám körül), originally published in 1939; a reissue appeared in the Corvina Hungarian Classics series (Corvina Books, 1992) and then as a NYRB Classic in 2008 with an introduction by neurologist Oliver Sacks.
 He died two years after the operation, during a holiday at Lake Balaton after a quarrel with his wife.